 RAPTURE, BLISTER, BURN

 Directed by Peter Gelblum

-Called “one of the top 10 plays of 2012” by Entertainment Weekly.
+A Pulitzer Prize finalist for Drama.
+Also called “one of the top 10 plays of 2012” by Entertainment Weekly and “intensely smart and immensely funny” by the New York Times.
 After grad school, Catherine and Gwen chose opposite paths.
 Catherine built a career as a rockstar academic, while Gwen built a home with her husband and children.
 Decades later, unfulfilled in polar opposite ways, each woman covets the other’s life, commencing a dangerous game of musical chairs – the prize being Gwen’s husband.
 With searing insight and trademark wit, this comedy is an unflinching look at gender politics in the wake of 20th-century feminist ideals.

 NEW WORKS WEEKEND